GEEGABYTE1/PageRank_Alg_Simulation/README.md

 VERY Basic Simulation of Google's PageRank Algorithm made in Python.

-Algorithm only takes 3 websites (Vertexes, or Nodes) only at once, but runs just like Google's PageRank.
+Algorithm only takes 3 websites (Vertices, or Nodes) only at once, but runs just like Google's PageRank.
 However, Google's PageRank takes more than a billion variables at once ;)

 The Graph data structure was used for the underlying base of the algorithm.